asirulnik/mcp_server_filesystem/README.md

    - Point to your Python virtual environment
    - Set the project directory to the folder you want Claude to access
    - Make sure the PYTHONPATH points to the mcp_server_filesystem root folder
+   - Specify log level and log file path as needed

 4. Restart the Claude desktop app to apply changes